ekaone/biblegpt/README.md

 ## Introduction

-Bible GPT is a simnple app to train a GPT-4 model on the Bible.
-The goal is to create a model that can generate text that is similar to the Bible.
-The model is trained on the King James Version of the Bible, which is in the public domain.
+Bible GPT is a simple app that uses GPT-4 model.
+Make sure double check for the output.
+The model is not perfect and sometimes it can generate wrong output.

 ## Installation